-Information is provided for Mr. Breisinger and Mr. Birnbaum for 2022 only because they were not NEOs in prior years.
-The amounts in this column reflect the aggregate grant date fair value of time-based awards and performance-based Series C LTIPs, calculated in accordance with ASC 718.
+- (1) Information is provided for Mr. Breisinger and Mr. Birnbaum for 2022 only because they were not NEOs in prior years. - (2) The amounts in this column reflect the aggregate grant date fair value of time-based awards and performance-based Series C LTIPs, calculated in accordance with ASC 718.
 Assumptions used in the calculation of these amounts are included in Note 12 to our audited financial statements for the year ended December 31, 2022.
-The amounts disclosed in this column for 2022 consist of a combination of (i) Series C LTIP Units and Tandem Shares of Class B Common Stock that vest over three years following grant.
+The amounts disclosed in this column for 2022 consist of a combination of (i) Series C LTIP Units and Tandem Shares of Class B Common Stock that vest over three years following grant and (ii) Series C LTIP Units and Tandem Shares of Class B Common Stock that vest based on the attainment of certain performance conditions over the three years following grant.
 For a more detailed discussion of these awards, see "Compensation Discussion and Analysis."
-Assuming the maximum future payout under the performance-based Series C LTIP Units, the aggregate grant date fair values in this column for 2022 would have been as follows: \$4,806,675 for Mr. Berkman; \$1,762,465 for Mr. Breisinger; \$3,028,208 for Mr. Bruce; \$3,028,208 for Mr. Goldstein; and \$1,762,465 for Mr. Birnbaum.
-Amounts in this column include (i) Company matching contributions to the 401(k) plan and (ii) life medical dental vision long and short term disability and life incurrence preserving
+Assuming the maximum future payout under the performance-based Series C LTIP Units, the aggregate grant date fair values in this column for 2022 would have been as follows: \$4,806,675 for Mr. Berkman; \$1,762,465 for Mr. Breisinger; \$3,028,208 for Mr. Bruce; \$3,028,208 for Mr. Goldstein; and \$1,762,465 for Mr. Birnbaum. - (3) Amounts in this column include (i) Company matching contributions to the 401(k) plan and (ii) life, medical, dental, vision, long and short term disability, and life insurance premiums and health savings account contributions paid by the Company.